Gullskatten/sirius-soccer/README.md

 We use a container creation tool to create a Match container.
 Since there are several values that needs to be set for a match we create a dialog windows where every feature of a match is displayed to the user so he can fill out necessary information.

 ![Run Configuration](docs/Match_creation.png)

 **Figure 16:** _Screenshot of match creation_

 ![Run Configuration](docs/opponent_creation.png)

 **Figure 17:** _Screenshot of opponent creation_

 ![Run Configuration](docs/match_created.png)

 **Figure 18:** _Screenshot of a match created with the creation tool_

 ##### Create Positions and Players in the match diagram

 After a new match is created we can use the **createOpponent** tool to create one of the match opponents.
 A dialog window will appear where the user can choose the team and whether it is the *home* or *away* team.
 The references between match and opponents will be set automatically.
-You will have to repeat the last step twice since each match needs two opponents.
+You will have to repeat the last step for the opponent team as well (two opponents is required for a match).